 Listen to Positive Music: You might already listen to music in your car on your morning commute or while running errands throughout the day.
 But, when it comes to self-care, the type of music you listen to matters.
 To boost your happiness, Jeanny Chai, a coach and founder of Bamboo Myth recommends “listening to positive music” like your favorite uplifting pop song or a tune that makes you want to dance.
 Jamming out (and perhaps singing them at the top of your lungs, too) can instantly put you in a good mood and help take you out of your head for a moment — music is a proven stress reliever.

 Eat Lunch: You likely already eat lunch daily, but do you actually take the time to eat it?
 Or, are you shoveling food into your mouth while rushing to your next meeting?
 “Take out an hour each day for lunch and for dinner,” recommends Chai.
 “Never eat on the run [or] during a meeting — we need regular rest and refueling to be our best mentally, physically and emotionally.”
-If you don’t have an hour to spare, take a half hour of uninterrupted time to recharge and fuel your body for the remainder of the day.
+If you do not have an hour to spare, take a half hour of uninterrupted time to recharge and fuel your body for the remainder of the day.
 And be mindful of your surroundings.
 Avoid eating in front of a computer and put your phone away for the duration of your meal.
 Doing so will allow you to truly enjoy your food and not overeat and the stillness that comes with taking a break for yourself.

 View this post on Instagram